1st infant in Kentucky surrendered anonymously at ‘baby box’

 The child is the 24th in the country to be surrendered at one of more than 130 baby boxes and drawers the organization has established across nine states.

 “This baby is healthy.
 This baby is beautiful.
-This baby is perfect,” Kelsey said.
-“And the Department of Child Services is now looking for a forever home for this family.”
+This baby is perfect,” said Kelsey, who added that officials are now looking to place the child in “a forever home.”

 Gov. Andy Beshear signed a law in 2021 that allows the use of baby boxes for children less than 30 days old.
 The law requires the boxes to be located at police stations, fire stations or hospitals that are staffed 24 hours a day.
 It also requires equipping them with a notification system to alert the first responders on site that a child has been placed inside the box.